Dimension gap and variational principle for Anosov representations: Introduction

-The proof of theorem \ref{theoremb} will appear in a paper by Yuxiang Jiao, Jialun Li, Wenyu Pan and Disheng Xu (\cite{JLPX23}) in the case when the representation is Borel-Anosov.
-Remark \ref{BorelAnosov} follows.
-In \cite{JLPX23}, given \( \e>0,\) the authors construct a free semi-group in \(\G\) that is rich enough that the uniform probability measure \( \mu _\e \) on the generators satisfies \(\dim_{LY}^P(\rho_*\mu _\e) \ge \dim_F^P(\rho) -\e.\) The complete dominated splitting is used to control the almost additivity of the singular values.
+The converse is due to Yuxiang Jiao, Jialun Li, Wenyu Pan and Disheng Xu (\cite{JLPX23}) in the case when the representation is Borel-Anosov.
+In \cite{JLPX23}, given \( \e>0,\) the authors construct a free semi-group in \(\G\) that is rich enough that the uniform probability measure \( \mu _\e \) on the generators satisfies \(\dim_{LY}(\rho_*\mu _\e) \ge \dim_F(\rho) -\e.\) The complete dominated splitting is used to control the almost additivity of the singular values.
 Here, we consider a general subset \(P\) and we assume that the representation \(\rho(\G)\) is Zariski dense in \( \SL(d,\R)\).
-We were not able to prove a similar almost additivity in the case of a partial dominated splitting.
-Instead, following \cite{Qui02b}, we construct a suitable Patterson-Sullivan measure on \( \F_{P}\) with the property that if \(\nu \) is the stationary measure on \( \F_{P}\) of some random walk \( \mu \in \MM \), then, necessarily, \( \dim_{LY}^P(\rho_*\mu) = \dim_F^P(\rho).\)

-Thanks to a construction by Chris Connell and Roman Muchnik (\cite{CM07}), such a probability measure \(\mu \) exists if \((\G,S) \) is \( \textrm{CAT}(-K) \) for some \(K>0\).
-More general conditions ensuring the existence of such a measure \( \mu\) are announced by \cite{CEPR}.
+In the spirit of \cite{gouezel}, \cite{random} and \cite{JLPX23}, we prove in the appendix a general proposition about free subsemigroups in hyperbolic groups (see the appendix for the definition of a quasi-geodesic set; see also \cite{yang} for a construction of free sub-semi-groups with convexity properties in a more general context.) \begin{proposition}[=Proposition \ref{semigrouplemma}] Let \((\Gamma,\S)\) be a non-elementary hyperbolic group with a finite symmetric generator \(\S\).
+Then there exists a semigroup \(S \subset \Gamma\), a finite set \(F \subset \Gamma\) and mappings \(L,R:\Gamma \to F\) with the following properties: \begin{enumerate} \item \(S\) generates \(\Gamma\) as a group, \item \(S\) is quasi-geodesic, and \item \(L(\gamma)\gamma R(\gamma) \in S\) for all \(\gamma \in \Gamma\). \end{enumerate} \end{proposition} Then, by Zariski density and \cite{AMS95}, there is a measurable complete splitting and we are able to control the almost additivity of the singular values.

 Finally, the proof of theorem \ref{theoremc} is done in section \ref{prooftheoremc}.
 Similarly to other previous works (see \cite{Zha97}, \cite{BCH10}, \cite{PSW21}, \cite{GMT19}, \cite{FS20}), it rests on covering the limit set in \( \partial \G \) by shadows and counting the covering numbers of the images of these shadows in \(\La _\rho \).